-BEDROOM DESIGN – ROUNDHAY LEEDS YORKSHIRE
+BEDROOM DESIGN – ROUNDHAY, LEEDS

 Located in the Victorian suburb of Roundhay, Leeds, this beautiful home is a ‘stone throw’ away from the famous Roundhay park.
 The owners wanted to really imprint their personality on their home and we worked together in order to deliver a palette of eclectic and intricate interior design.